|Distant Healer- Give yourself the gift of healing energy, the wisdom to accept it and the knowledge to use it for your greater good. Phil Chave|

 Don’t forget to tell your ICE contact that you have put them as the emergency contact on your mobile phone.
 Also tell your friends to do the same on their phones.
 If your children have mobiles, don't forget to tell them how to do it......
 On second thoughts......
 Ask your kids how to do it!

 Lastly, If your phone has a camera, take a picture of yourself and call it ICE - Me.
-This will identify you with the phone.
+This will identify you with the phone and tell the emergency services that they have the right person.

 Note: There are a number of emails going round that say a virus will enter your phone and wipe your SIM card or charge you extortionate rates if you use ICE numbers.
 I'm sorry there are people like this in the world, but we have to put up with them.
 All these emails are fake and hoax emails.
 They prey on the fear of readers to spread their rubbish and scare people into making bad decisions.